conwetlab/WMarket/doc/user-guide.rst

 Comparing Offerings
 -------------------

-WMarket offers users the option to compare different offerings.
+WMarket allows users to compare different offerings.
 To do so, click the menu button that is next to the **WMarket** text on the left upper corner (as can be seen in the following image) and click the **Compare offerings** button (the one indicated by the green arrow).

 .. image:: /images/user-guide/contextual_menu.png
    :align: center